josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 **Both sides are right.**

+…Ok, ok, I can hear the boos.
+Nobody likes a centrist.
+But hear me out.

 We won't ever get anywhere debating the merits or flaws of Tailwind, for the same reason my brother and I never persuaded each other on music.
-It turns out, he and I actually saw every artist and album in pretty much exactly the same way.

-We just didn't agree on what was a feature, and what was a bug.

 <CalloutPlusQuote>

 We could've dissected Billy Joel and Sufjan Stevens all we wanted.
-But it didn't matter, because ultimately, our disagreement started before either one of us ever pressed the play button.
+But it didn't matter, because our disagreement ultimately started before either one of us ever pressed the play button.

 </CalloutPlusQuote>

+It turns out, he and I actually saw every artist and album in pretty much exactly the same way.

+We just never agreed on what was a feature, and what was a bug.

 Likewise, I suspect most people on opposing sides of the Tailwind debate actually see Tailwind quite similarly.

-I've come to believe the core of the debate isn't so much about the factual details of the thing in front of us (and so debating those is useless, because where one of us sees a selling point, the other sees a flaw).
-Instead, I believe it's about the valuations we made long before we ever came to the table.
+Our contention isn't with Tailwind; it's with the valuations we made long before we ever chose our tools.
+Where one of us sees a selling point, the other sees a flaw.

 Tailwind _is_ great.